-IN WITNESS WHEREOF I, Laurent-Désiré KABILA, President of the Democratic Republic of Congo, have signed and sealed this instrument of Accession on this day 28th of February in the year one thousand nine hundred and ninetyeight.
+IN WITNESS WHEREOF I, Laurent-Désiré KABILA, President of the Democratic Republic of Congo, have signed and sealed this instrument of Accession on this day of the 28th of February. in the year one thousand nine hundred and ninety-eight.
+In the year one